-1.9 Payment Methodology for ESRD Enrollees (Slides 30-33)
+1.3.5 Payment Methodology for ESRD Enrollees (Slides 25-27)

 In order to further improve payment accuracy, CMS implemented the ESRD risk adjustment model.
 Effective January 2005, MA enrollees with ESRD were incorporated into diagnosis-based risk adjustment using a different version of the CMS-HCC model.
+This ESRD models were re-estimated for payments beginning in 2007 and ESRD risk score normalization of dialysis and transplant risk scores will be implemented in 2008.
 Section 605 of BIPA required CMS to adjust its approach to computing ESRD payment rates to reflect the method used in the ESRD S/HMO demonstration then in place.
 The three parts of the ESRD CMS-HCC model are:

-- 1. Dialysis Status-A risk adjustment model that is calibrated for people on dialysis, so the payment weights are unique to these beneficiaries.
-A rescaled state-level ratebook was created to reflect this population's program costs. - 2.
-Transplant Status-Kidney or Kidney/Pancreas CMS calculates the payment amount by calculating the cost of services during the month of the transplant and for the two succeeding months.
+Dialysis Status-A risk adjustment model that is calibrated for people on dialysis, so the payment weights are unique to these beneficiaries.
+The State ratebook used for dialysis payments was rebased with more recent data.

+Transplant Status-Kidney or Kidney/Pancreas - CMS calculates the payment amount by calculating the cost of services during the month of the transplant and for the two succeeding months.
 CMS makes different payments for those who have a kidney transplant and for those who have a pancreas transplant simultaneous with the kidney transplant.
 However, because the initial data system used for payment will not be able to distinguish individuals with a double transplant in a timely manner, all transplants will initially be paid at the kidney transplant rate.
 The rarer double transplant will be taken into account in reconciliation.
 CMS also differentiates payments for months close to the transplant period from those further out.
-The former have a higher intensity of care.
-CMS is working to implement these differential amounts during the 2005 reconciliation. - 3.

 Functioning Graft Status-A modified version of the CMS-HCC model for people who have functioning kidney grafts, i.e., that they have received a kidney transplant or kidney/pancreas transplant at least three months ago and did not return to dialysis status since the transplant.
 The model has an additional term to recognize the extra costs of immunosuppressive drugs and higher intensity of care for this group.